dalesgit/logseq-sd/pages/SD-training-Feb 20.md

 	- the act of giving a title to the session
 	- LS repeats "She did the work"
 	- LS Is the "exile" always childhood?
 Rather a time when you were injured, painful, ...
-	- My situation with Dick
+	- My situation with Dick re. baseball and parents divorce.
+	- She will send a copy of the verbatim